DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 The research suggested that the simpler approach would work.
 However since the transition team already gathers data from HEIs in an existing spreadsheet, we are not sure we’ll need to send a separate one.

-The next step was to make improvements to the support service so that contact details can be easily added regardless of how they are gathered.
+The next step is to make improvements to the support service, so that contact details can be added easily regardless of how they’re gathered.

 ## Why we did this work

-Adding users in support is slow and prone to errors because:
+Adding users in support is currently slow and prone to errors because:

-- the service lists all providers every time a user is added - this list is slow to load and difficult to navigate
 - it’s only possible to add one user at a time
+- the service lists all providers every time a user is added - the list loads slowly and is difficult to navigate

 ## User data analysis